 Setting the Bait

 Maps on public walls are abundant in many large cities to aid travelers in finding their way around.
-This surely was the original intention when the Bangkok government erected the signs, but we quickly found that maps on walls and corner signs in Bangkok were used more as bait.
+This surely was the original intention when the Bangkok government erected the signs, but we quickly found that maps on walls and corner signs in Bangkok were used more like bait.

 Consult a map or pull out your own personal map and you instantly give off an “I’m lost” signal.
 No worries though, because seconds later you’ll find someone offering their “personal assistance” with a ride in a tuk-tuk to a shop that you hadn’t planned on visiting.